Table of Contents

 4. Configure annotations to be replaced

-Configure target annotations in miniprogram/components/sample-data/annotation-metadata.ts.
-Separate multiple entries with commas.
+Configure annotations to be replaced in miniprogram/components/sample-data/annotation-metadata.ts.
+Separate multiple annotations with commas.

 export const AnnotationMetaData: Record<string, any> = {